-Now a days there are a SSL vulnerability called POODLE discovered by Google team in SSLv3 protocol.
+Nowadays there is an SSL vulnerability called POODLE discovered by Google team in SSLv3 protocol.
 So uses of SSLv3 is not secure to use.
-Now its recommended to use TLS 1.1 or TLS 1.2.
+Now it’s recommended using TLS 1.2.
 This article will help you enable TLS security in Windows Server 2008 R2 or later versions by editing registry.

-We strongly recommend to take a backup of registry before making any changes.
+We strongly recommend taking a backup of the registry before making any changes.
 Use below link to find steps to how to export registry values.

 2.1 Open registry on your server by running ‘